afliahub/tools/README.md

-# afliahubtools
+# AfliaHub/Tools

-An Electron application with Vue and TypeScript
+`AfliaHub is a rich and easy-to-use toolbox!`

+- JSON Formatter

 ## Recommended IDE Setup